neldivad/neldivad.github.io/blog/2025/02-19-how-to-steal-from-the-young/index.md

 #### Victims with Stockholm
 Business owners, shareholders, and job seekers think we are better off with them.

-What people don't ask is how many of the problems the HR / recruitment industry solves are problems created by a bureacracy (that recruiters could be part of).
+What people don't ask is how many of the problems the HR / recruitment industry solves are problems created by a bureacracy (that recruiters themselves are part of).

 Example: employment rights, unions, protection of workers supposedly protect workers from unfair labor practices (Stockholm warning).
 But this also make it much harder for business owners to hire and fire employees, thus justifying the need for HR / recruiters.

 The 2nd order effect is that business are less willing to hire and invest in employees, given that underperforming employees are so hard to let go.

 I can't make the call that we are better off without labor regulations.
 But its important to understand the more complex we make labor laws, the more power HR and recruiters get.

 At some point, job seekers lose and business owners lose.

 ---
+## FAQ

-## Is it a "middleman problem"?
+> "Is it a "middleman problem"?

 I believe most of the bad things in life are not intentional.
-It's very rare to meet someone with a mission of causing as much damage as they can while getting away with it.
+It's very rare to meet someone with a mission to cause as much damage as they can while getting away with it.

 This means its important to inspect for systems that are supposedly "good" but at some point stop serving the interest of the system consumer.